C4ll-0f-Du5ty/C4ll-0f-Du5ty/README.md

 As founder, I lead the development of **FIST** — a modular MES+ERP platform (OEE, Production, Maintenance, Inventory, ERP) that connects shop-floor telemetry to intelligent workflows, reducing downtime and boosting throughput.
 I've shipped production-ready OEE and Production modules and continue iterating on the full suite while mentoring the engineering team.

-I thrive on transforming complex problems into elegant, production-ready solutions — from real-time social platforms to intelligent fleet management systems.
+I thrive on transforming complex problems into elegant, production-ready solutions.

 **Currently open to strategic collaborations, full-time roles, and impactful projects.**